jina-ai/reader/README.md

 ```

 Note that in terms of completeness: `... > streamContent3 > streamContent2 > streamContent1`, each subsequent chunk contains more complete information.

-### Using request headers

-As you have already seen above, one can control the behavior of the Reader API using request headers.
-Here is a complete list of supported headers.

-- You can enable the image caption feature via the `x-with-generated-alt: true` header.
-- You can ask the Reader API to forward cookies settings via the `x-set-cookie` header.
-  - Note that requests with cookies will not be cached.
-- You can bypass `readability` filtering via the `x-respond-with` header, specifically:
-  - `x-respond-with: markdown` returns markdown *without* going through `reability`
-  - `x-respond-with: html` returns `documentElement.outerHTML`
-  - `x-respond-with: text` returns `document.body.innerText`
-  - `x-respond-with: screenshot` returns the URL of the webpage's screenshot
-- You can specify a proxy server via the `x-proxy-url` header.
-- You can bypass the cached page (lifetime 300s) via the `x-no-cache` header.

 ### JSON mode (super early beta)